gabeclass/introcmdline/day1_typing/README.md

 call "[emacs
 pinky](https://www.emacswiki.org/emacs/RepeatedStrainInjury)".

-For full desktop keyboards, there are lots of options around that can make pressing the left `Ctrl` key often more natural and ergonomic.
+For full desktop keyboards, there are lots of options around that can make frequently pressing the left `Ctrl` key more natural and ergonomic.
 But for laptop keyboards, there are fewer remedies.
 The most common is to *remap* the `Caps Lock` key to behave like `Ctrl` (and then, if you still want access to a `Caps Lock` key, also remap